Orthodontic Emergencies:What Pittsburgh Families Should Know

 Trauma to the mouth or teeth while wearing braces

-If you're unsure whether it’s urgent, call our office!
+If you're unsure whether your situation is urgent, call our office!
 We will guide you through what to do next.

 Preventing Orthodontic Emergencies